StephanWithPH/quizzer-clients/README.md

+> DISCLAIMER: This documentation is not actual to how the code is currently built, but was only to make the development process with multiple people easier.
+The server files can be found in the server repository.

 # Software Guidebook Quizzer
 This is a simple software guidebook for our quiz application.
 This application is made for education purposes.